 The Department of Information Technology Services provides computing services at GCU.
 Students have free access to computers on the GCU campus.
-The GCU Library is outfitted with new Dell desktop computers offering Internet access.
+The GCU Library is outfitted with new Chromeboxes offering Internet access.
 Each student has an individual login that includes secured space on a server for the storage of personal files.
-This means the student does not have to rely on saving work on a disc.
-In addition to the library computers, wireless access is available for students with laptops.
+In addition to the library Chromeboxes, wireless access is available for students with laptops.